 Instead of using mixed berries, substitute for other fruit you have in your home.
 This is a great way to use up fruit before it goes bad and it’s great fun experimenting with the different flavour combinations.

-For a naughty twist, mix in chocolate chips into your mixture.
+For a naughty twist, add chocolate chips to your muffin mixture.
 I especially love berries and white chocolate chips, however, any chocolate is good chocolate!

 You can also switch out the Greek yogurt for other yogurts – plain or flavoured.
 Just be mindful that many flavoured yogurts are higher in sugar and balance this out by adding less sugar to your recipe.